AquaJo/AquaJo/readme.md

 Frontend side I Really like javascript programming, when it comes to backend I like Node.js serverside programming,

-but I also enjoy Java (--> see my project: "image manipulator") and am looking forward to learn new languages and get to know more and more awesome apis.
+but I also enjoy Java (--> see my project: "image manipulator") and am looking forward to learn new languages/ practices and get to know more awesome apis, ... .
 <br>

 ## my experiences (more or less)